jdrjones1975/PyPong/README.md

 # PyPong
 Pong!
 Ha!

+Python 3
+requires: Pygame

-a/z move the left paddle
-k/m move the right paddle
+a/z moves the left paddle up and down k/m moves the right paddle up and down